DevMountain/react-4-mini/README.md

 # Project Summary

-In this project we will create a DevMountain swag shop using `react-router-dom`.
+In this project, we will create a DevMountain swag shop using `react-router-dom`.
 The logic for the shop will already be built out.
 We will complete this project by building out a router and adding `Link`s.

 <img src="https://github.com/DevMountain/react-routing/blob/solution/readme-assets/1.png" />